kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/placement-translator.md

 Finally run the placement translator from the command line.
-That should look like the following (possibly including some complaints, which do not necessarily indicate real problems because the subsequent success is not logged so profligately).
+That should look like the following (possibly including some complaints, which do not necessarily indicate real problems).

 {%
    include-markdown "placement-translator-subs/placement-translator-process-start-without-cd-kubestellar.md"